jugmac00/jugmac00.github.io/content/blog/gpg-all-i-need-to-know.md

 ### 2025-12-25

-- fix syntax for extening key
+- fix syntax for extending key
 - add how to export a key

 ### 2023-03-27